-For the RDEIR/SDEIS, releases from Sites Reservoir to south-of-Delta California were assumed not to move through the Delta during Wet and Above Normal Water Year types due to limited demand and conveyance capacity.
-The Project now also assumes releases of water for south-of-Delta California purposes during Wet and Above Normal Water Year types.
+For the RDEIR/SDEIS, releases from Sites Reservoir to southern California were assumed not to move through the Delta during Wet and Above Normal Water Year types due to limited demand and conveyance capacity.
+The Project now assumes releases water for southern California purposes during Wet and Above Normal Water Year types.
 The effect is minimal because the CVP and SWP generally make full use of conveyance capacity during these year types, allowing little opportunity for conveyance of Sites water.